If you feel negative emotions from weighing more than you’d like, this post will help!

 The fact that I’m going through this 3 years later confirms that we’re all just works in progress.
 And by staying with the practice, we continue to learn and grow.

-What has the power to control your situation like other people’s sweat did to me?
+What has the power to control your situation and create negative emotions like other people’s sweat did to me?